-Two innovative academic leaders will be recruited for their demonstrated excellence and ability to strengthen the core of the international studies faculty, building bridges between the two campuses and among undergraduate and graduate students in ways that enrich both schools and the broader Johns Hopkins community.
-Through the Aronson Center, the two Aronson professors will accelerate collaboration and deepen the faculty interdisciplinary relationships in ways that will lift the profile of both schools as an impetus for growth in the caliber and quantity of the students and faculty we attract.
+Two innovative academic leaders have been recruited for their demonstrated excellence and ability to strengthen the core of the international studies faculty, building bridges between the two campuses and among undergraduate and graduate students in ways that enrich both schools and the broader Johns Hopkins community.
+Professor Adria Lawrence, Aronson Associate Professor of International Studies and Political Science, and Professor Sarah Parkinson, Aronson Assistant Professor of International Studies and Political Science, accelerate collaboration and deepen the faculty interdisciplinary relationships in ways that lift the profile of both schools as an impetus for growth in the caliber and quantity of the students and faculty we attract.
 As a result, the Aronson Center for International Studies will prepare students even more thoroughly for careers in foreign service or with international corporations and organizations.

 Some of the annual activities of the Aronson Center include:

 - An annual meeting with faculty and students to discuss research and learning experiences.

 - A new fund to support student participation in intersession, summer, or internship activities abroad.

 - An annual report to highlight activities and progress.

 - An annual lecture that will feature a speaker selected by the International Studies Leadership Council.